wendywang9119/eleveight/README.md

 Eleveight is a platform for scholarships, internships, jobs and organization case management to connect schools, students and funding organizations.

+Technology I used in this project: JS/React, TypeScript, C#/.NET, SSMS/T-SQL

 -------------------------------------------------------------------------------------------------------------------------------------
 The features I worked on: